KSEHano/BSc-Thesis/Thesis.md

 ###BLEU

 BLEU is an easy tool as it is a comparison between the new translation and a reference translation.
-It is not a very sophisticated tool as it only compares sentence segments of different length and returns if they are equal CITE THE BLEU PAPER.
+It is not a very sophisticated tool as it only compares sentence segments of different length and returns if they are equal @BLEU.
 Any change of capitalisation can be the difference between a score of 0 and 1, 1 being a identical translation and 0 a translation with no similarity.
 Therefor, the data had to be prepared before it was scored.
 First I replaced every "-" with a space as that was not a significant translation difference.
 After that I striped all the punctuation and parentheses as BLEU does not work with these.
 Next I converted everything to lower case.
 The problem of not matching words because of weird capitalisation was higher than wrongly identifying word as matching if they had a difference between word groups.
 One example was "auf Seite" and "Auf Seite" there the BLEU score would be 0.5 instead of 1 simply because of the capitalisation.
+The last preparations were made because BLEU needs the words to match exactly.
 With the preparation done the segments could be scored.